reusahn/Unity-Unreal-Interaction-Research/02_AR_based_Style_Transfer/Jemulpo_Photo_Studio/README.md

 ---

 ## 🧩 Overview
-**Jemulpo Photo Studio** is an interactive media installation that transforms visitors’ live portraits into stylized magazine covers inspired by the **“New Women” (신여성)** aesthetic of early Jemulpo (modern-day Incheon) during Korea’s colonial modernization period.
+**Jemulpo Photo Studio** is an interactive media installation that reimagines the aesthetics of early Korean **“New Women” magazine culture** from the colonial era.

-Using **AI-based face swapping and real-time style mapping**, the system reimagines participants as figures from early 20th-century Korean visual culture.
-Each transformed portrait is automatically framed and archived in real time, creating a **living wall of digital identities** that merge the past and the present.

-By allowing visitors to step into a virtual photo studio, the work encourages reflection on **modernization, gender, and the historical construction of image and self**.
+Visitors’ portraits are captured in real time and **transformed through AI-based face swapping and neural style transfer**,
+producing reinterpreted covers that blend modern identity with early 20th-century visual modernity.

+Each portrait—stylized in the vibrant, liberated tone of Jemulpo’s early photo studios—is automatically framed, displayed, and archived in real time on a virtual wall,
+turning the gallery into a **living archive of self-modernization and historical reinterpretation**.

 ---

 ## ⚙️ Technical Description
 - **Engine:** Unity
-- **Framework:** AR Foundation (camera input, face tracking)
+- **Framework:** AR Foundation · OpenCV for Unity
-- **Software:** Photoshop · After Effects (graphic composition and typography)
+- **Software:** Photoshop · After Effects (graphic composition)
 - **Languages:** C# · Python
-- **AI Tools:** OpenCV (face detection & alignment) · Unity Barracuda (AI segmentation)
+- **AI Frameworks:** Unity Barracuda (segmentation) · OpenCV (face detection & swap)
 - **Hardware:** PC (NVIDIA RTX 4070 Super) · DSLR Camera · Display Monitors
-- **Networking:** TCP/UDP-based local server for image archiving and remote display
+- **Networking:** TCP Server for live data and image archiving

 ### 🧩 Pipeline
-1. **Face Detection & Extension:**
+1. **Face Capture & Detection**
-   Implemented **OpenCV**-based face recognition.
+   - Real-time facial detection using **OpenCV DNN** models integrated in Unity.
-   Since the original model detected only the facial region, a **custom post-processing algorithm** was developed to expand detection boundaries to include **hair and head contours**, ensuring full stylistic transformation coverage.
+   - Extended detection region to include **hair and head area** via post-processing on facial landmarks, ensuring style transformation affects full portrait.

-2. **Face Swap & Style Mapping:**
+2. **Face Swap & Style Mapping**
-   Applied **AI-based face swap** using curated “New Women” references.
-   For male participants, artist **Suhyun Yoo** created hybrid *New Woman*-style illustrations, which were integrated into the transformation model.
+   - Implemented a custom **face-swap system** merging visitor features with pre-designed 1920s “New Women” portrait references.
+   - Style filters layered through custom **shader-based watercolor and pointillist noise blending**, referencing early magazine printing textures.

-3. **Shader-based Style Rendering:**
+3. **Artistic Style Assets**
-   Developed a **custom shader pipeline** combining watercolor, pointillism, and noise-based brush textures.
-   These were layered over the swapped face to emulate the **print texture of 1920s magazines**.
+   - Illustrated base templates by **Yu Soohyun**, inspired by “New Women” visual language and reinterpreted for both male and female figures.
+   - **Junsoo Ha** collaborated on historical art direction and layout curation.

-4. **Segmentation & Background Composition:**
+4. **Segmentation & Background Replacement**
-   Used **Unity Barracuda** to run an ONNX segmentation model that automatically separated the figure from the background.
-   The extracted portrait was composited with **period-accurate magazine layouts**, including typography and framing.
+   - Applied **Unity Barracuda-based person segmentation** to separate subjects from background.
+   - Replaced the backdrop with **vintage magazine-style layouts** dynamically mapped to color palettes extracted from 1920s Korean publications.

-5. **Archiving & Display:**
+5. **Archiving & Exhibition Display**
-   Each generated image was sent via a **TCP/UDP network server** to a secondary display system,
-   where portraits were continuously added to a **virtual wall of frames** simulating an early photo studio interior.
-   The result was a real-time exhibition that continuously evolved with new participants.
+   - Generated portraits sent via **TCP connection** to an external display wall,
+     where results appeared in a looping slideshow simulating a virtual photo gallery.
+   - All portraits auto-saved in timestamped folders for archival record and curatorial review.

 ---

 ## 🧠 Artistic & Research Focus
-**Jemulpo Photo Studio** reimagines the act of photography as both **cultural reconstruction and interactive storytelling**.
-It explores how **machine learning and historical aesthetics** can intersect to reconstruct **gendered modern identities** in Korean visual history.

-By referencing the **New Women** imagery—symbols of both empowerment and social tension—the installation examines how **image-making** operates as a tool of identity formation across time, technology, and ideology.
+This project investigates how **historical aesthetics can be reactivated through AI and real-time media art**.
+By merging colonial-era “New Women” imagery with contemporary digital interfaces,
+the installation creates a space where visitors can **temporarily inhabit a reimagined past**,
+exploring the interplay between **gender, modernization, and visual media**.

+The live archiving process reflects on photography’s role as both documentation and performance—
+turning spectators into **participants of a digitally reconstructed modern history**.

 ---